jlmojicaperez/GluckLab/documentation/choose34_documentation.md

 response (found in the `GluckLab/choose34/data/` directory).
 Addtionally, a custom summary statistics file is also generated (found in the `GluckLab/choose34/data/summaries` directory).
-This file is a CSV file with the following fields:
+The summary file is a CSV file with the following fields:

 | Field | Description|
 |-------|------------|